Charles J. Dimitroff, Ph.D.

-Charles Dimitroff, Ph.D., is a global leader in the study of sugars, known as glycobiology, and is highly motivated to translate glycobiological findings to help cure diseases and improve the overall health of humans.
-His research focuses on understanding how complex sugars or ‘glycans’ regulate immune and cancer cell functions with the goal of developing new approaches to boost the immune system to fight diseases and to treat cancer progression.
-As a principal investigator for over 26 years, his efforts have helped identify the nature and impact of glycans on inflammation and cancer, while operating one of the most reputable translational glycobiology programs in the US.
+Charles Dimitroff, Ph.D., is a global leader in the study of sugars, known as glycobiology.
+His research focuses on understanding how complex sugars or 'glycans' regulate immune and cancer cell functions to develop new approaches to boost the immune system, fight diseases, and treat cancer progression.
+The NIH has funded Dimitroff's research for over two decades.
+And his efforts have helped identify the nature and impact of glycans on inflammation and cancer while operating an internationally-renown translational glycobiology program.

 Ph.D., Cancer Pharmacology, State University of New York at Buffalo, Molecular Therapeutics, Roswell Park Cancer Institute Graduate Division